GozieN/singulARCADE/README.md

 singulARCADE

-  Android arcade app of single-player games.
+  A portmanteu of "singular" and "arcade", singulARCADE is an Android arcade app of single-player games.

 singulARCADE creators:
    - Allegra Chen